finos/OSLC-handbook/CONTRIBUTING.md

 Before you begin, please familiarize yourself with the [DOCUMENTATION.adoc] and other related information.
 Check for [https://github.com/finos-osr/OSLC-handbook/issues](open issues) or start a discussion around a new feature idea or a bug.

+# Contributor license agreements

+Before making your first contribution, please first complete a [https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Contribution+Compliance+Requirements#ContributionComplianceRequirements-ContributorLicenseAgreement](contributor license agreement) (either a [https://www.finos.org/hubfs/FINOS/governance/FINOS%20CCLA.pdf](CCLA) or [https://www.finos.org/hubfs/FINOS/governance/FINOS%20ICLA.pdf](ICLA)) and send it to legal@finos.org.
+(We know CLAs are a chore, but we serve a community that places a high value on legal certainty, so we appreciate your patience.)

 # Types of contributions

 ## Improve documentation